jdavis/jdavis.github.com/_drafts/difference-between-tdd-and-bdd.md

 ### Example

 Let's see an example of how a developer would do this.
+The complete source code for this article is located in this repository: [tdd-vs-bdd][repo].
+Feel free to clone it and run it yourself by issuing the commands `npm install && grunt`.

 Let's say a developer wants to write a function that does something simple, like calculate a factorial (obviously a rather contrived example but it will show us